limo1996/ProgramVerification1/results/README.md

+## CNF Conversion

+CNF conversion is implemented in two files: CNF.scala (tseitin part) and CNFConverter.scala (all other parts as static methods).

 ### Tseitin CNF conversion vs. Disjunction distribution

 Firstly we implemented tseitin CNF conversion and used it for converting formulas into CNF format.